-Sign-on and severance payments made during the financial year:
+C. Sign-on and severance payments made during the financial year

-Total amount of severance payments made and number of beneficiaries Sign-on payments made and number of beneficiaries Amount paid out in MEUR Number of beneficiaries Amount paid out in MEUR Number of beneficiaries 0 0 0 0
+Total amount of severance payments made and number of beneficiaries Sign-on awards ma benefic Guaranteed bonuses paid out during the financial year and number of beneficiaries Amount paid out in M€ Number of beneficiaries Amount paid out in M€ Number of beneficiaries Amount paid out in M€ Number of beneficiaries 0 0 0 0 0 0

-Severance awards:
+D. Severance awards